 "Show me the 10 largest companies by market cap in the Technology sector with their current P/E ratios"

-This query runs across the entire universe of 9,500+ companies, joining valuation data with sector classification, in under a second.
+This query runs across the entire universe of nearly 10,000 companies, combining valuation data with sector classification, in under a second.
 With CSV uploads, you would need to have downloaded valuation data and sector data for every company in advance.

 "Find companies where operating margin exceeded 20% every quarter for 3 years"